Eniola011/simple_shell/README.md

 * This is how to create a simple unix command interpreter using C language.
 * The program has the basic features of unix terminals like linux, ubuntu.
 * The program was written in C (C99) language and tested on ubuntu 20.04..
-* This is project was created by Adula Janet and Agbalu Eniola as part of the ALX SE program.
+* This project was created by Adula Janet and Agbalu Eniola as part of the ALX SE program.
 * The project was compiled using "gcc -Wall -pedantic -Werror -Wextra -std=gnu89 *.c -o hsh"

 ## Description of the project